Display Key Tasks in Microsoft Project's Timeline View

 To add multiple tasks to a timeline:

-- Click on the ID of the first task.
+- Click the ID of the first task.

-- Right-click on one of the selected tasks and select Add to Timeline.
-Alternatively, click on the Add to Timeline button in the Properties group on the Task tab in the Ribbon.
+- Right-click one of the selected tasks and select Add to Timeline.
+Alternatively, click Add to Timeline in the Properties group on the Task tab in the Ribbon.

 Tip: timelines can work well if you add only summary tasks and milestones to the timeline.

 If you want to add just milestone and summary tasks, you could filter to display milestone and summary tasks first and then repeat the steps above to add these tasks to the timeline.

 To remove tasks from a timeline:

 - Click the bar, diamond or callout text in the timeline that you want to delete.